 e.
 Leave the Minimum TLS Version, Maximum TLS Version and Allow Weak Ciphers at the default settings unless you have an older VPN and need to configure these settings to allow older versions of TLS or weaker ciphers to interoperate with older VPN servers that do not support the latest versions.

-22. Configure the Deprecated Settings if your RADIUS application is connected to a Gateway version older than 3.0.
-These values are only required for backwards compatibility.
+23. Configure the Deprecated Settings if your RADIUS application is connected to a Gateway version older than 3.0.
+These values are only required for backward compatibility.

 a.
 Select Token OTP Only, Password with second-factor, or No first-factor as the Authentication Type.
 This setting defines the level of authentication required to access a RADIUS application that relies on a gateway RADIUS agent configured before release 3.1.